-Siskiyou County Code Section 10-6.1502(h) allows for short-term vacation rentals in single-family or two-family dwellings subject to the issuance of a use permit.
-Short-term vacation rentals are also subject to specific conditions, including property management requirements, maximum rental periods, occupancy limits, and parking requirements.
+Siskiyou County Code Section 10-6.1502(h) allows for vacation rentals in single-family or two-family dwellings subject to the issuance of a use permit.
+Vacation rentals are also subject to specific conditions, including property management requirements, maximum rental periods, occupancy limits, and parking requirements.